 This page provides disable that transitions a port into error disable and the recovery options.
+The ports were disabled by some protocols such as BPDU Guard, Loopback and UDLD.
 The Port Error Disable screen in Figure 4-3-7 appears.